-The Office of Diversity and Multicultural Inclusion presents "Pathways to Purpose, Inspiring the Future" to Celebrate Black History Month.
+The Office of Diversity, Equity Inclusion presents "Pathways to Purpose, Inspiring the Future" to Celebrate Black History Month.
 Black History Month is an annual celebration of achievements by black Americans and a time for recognizing the central role of African Americans in U.S. history.
 The event grew out of “Negro History Week,” the brainchild of noted historian Carter G. Woodson and other prominent African Americans.
 Since 1976, every U.S. president has officially designated the month of February as Black History Month (Harvard.edu, 2018).

 Carter G. Woodson

-This year we will highlight individuals from the Richland Two community with unique and significant contributions to Black history and culture.
+Each year we will highlight individuals from the Richland Two community with unique and significant contributions to Black history and culture.
 Individuals will be recognized in the areas of art, education, engineering, music, health, science, technology, and the military.
 "Often when we think of historical figures who have shaped our history and culture we think of global or national leaders.
 We are excited to recognize people from our own Richland Two community who have made significant contributions to black history and culture.
 We want all of our Richland Two partners (our students, parents, staff and community members) to know about the good work done by our own community members and we especially hope that our students will see something of themselves in the people recognized to reaffirm that they too have what it takes to be premier," Dr. Helen Nelson Grant, Chief Diversity and Multicultural Inclusion Officer.

 The Origins of Black History Month (Video Clip)